 They are really fast to work up, too (about 15-20 minutes per balloon), so I mass produced them while watching movies with my kids.

-Whichever method you use, you start at the very top of the balloon and work your way down to the bottom.
+Anyway, once you’ve procured the crochet pattern, you start at the very top of the balloon and work your way down to the bottom.